 Have you ever tasted spaghetti squash?
 It gets its name because after it’s cooked, the inside turns into beautiful, pasta-like strands.
 If you close your eyes, you’ll think you’re eating angel hair pasta.

-That’s why you’re going to love this satisfying, healthy, low carb alternative to pasta.
+That’s why you’re going to love this satisfying, nutritious, low carb alternative to pasta.
 It’s a fun, fall dish for anyone on a gluten-free, paleo, or vegetarian diet.
-Here’s how you cook it.

 Watch this to see how to cut and prepare spaghetti squash